solicht88/silent-memories-game/README.md

 **Notes:**
 - Tilesets are drawn on multiple frames of the same .aseprite file
 - The game can only be run through the Godot Engine at the moment.
-Since it is not complete, expect errors!
+Since it is not complete, expect bugs!